openalea-incubator/adel/doc/user/manual.rst

 Construction of Adel input tables using the Python interpreter
 ================================================================
 :func:`gen_adel_input_data <alinea.adel.plantgen.plantgen.gen_adel_input_data>`
-is aimed to be used from Python interpreter.
+can be used from Python interpreter.

 First we explain the arguments of :func:`gen_adel_input_data <alinea.adel.plantgen.plantgen.gen_adel_input_data>` that the user has to define.
 Second we present a complete code example to use